Mountain goat meat - a specialty in Ninh Binh

 Mountain goat meat – a specialty in Ninh Binh

-The natural beauty, long history and generous people in Ninh Binh province attracts many local and foreign tourists.
-A hidden secret is the region’s gastronomic riches.
 Nature has given Ninh Binh the towering green limestone mountains that rise above the clouds, the countless clear water streams and lakes and an astoundingly diverse wildlife and a stunning fauna.
-History has favored Ninh Binh as well, with the myriad temples, pagodas and grottoes that remain today to testify to Vietnam from its inception.
+History has favoured Ninh Binh as well, with the myriad temples, pagodas and grottoes that remain today to testify to Vietnam’s inception.
 But it doesn’t end there.

 Com Chay Ninh Binh

 Scorched rice in its many variations is a well-known dish worldwide.
 As Nurungji, it is a much loved nutritious dish in Korea.
-In China, “guōbā” is a favorite snack and used as a condiment in many other dishes, In Indonesia it is called Intip and is sundried after cooking to give it that extra crunchy texture, In Japan it is called Okoge, in Iran and Afghanistan they like it with vegetables and call it Tahdig but you get the picture.
-Scorched Rice is a favorite in many countries and cultures.
+In China, people enjoy “guōbā” as a favorite snack and use it as a condiment in many dishes while in Indonesia, they call it Intip and sundry it after cooking to give it an extra crunchy texture.
+In Japan, they call it Okoge and in Iran and Afghanistan, they like it with vegetables and call it Tahdig.
+Hopefully, this gives you the picture: scorched rice is a favorite across many countries and cultures.

 Com Chay Ninh Binh